-Academics and specialist nurses from Bournemouth University’s (BU) Faculty of Health and Social Sciences (HSS) and Centre for Excellence in Learning (CEL) worked with Birmingham-based technology company Daden Ltd to develop a virtual reality exercise to teach student nurses how to treat a diabetic emergency.
+Academics and specialist nurses from Bournemouth University’s (BU) Faculty of Health and Social Sciences (HSS) and Centre for Fusion Learning Innovation and Excellence (FLIE) worked with Birmingham-based technology company Daden Ltd to develop a virtual reality exercise to teach student nurses how to treat a diabetic emergency.

 PhD student Heidi Singleton is a nurse by training and is completing a PhD in technology enhanced learning.
 Heidi wanted to work with nursing students in her research because of her background and approached the team of nursing academics at BU.
 Together with diabetes expert Dr Janet James and diabetes specialist nurse Simone Penfold, Heidi focused on developing a patient case study to teach student nurses how to effectively treat a diabetic emergency – hypoglycaemia.

 Hypoglycaemia is a medical emergency experienced by people with diabetes when their blood sugar drops too low.
 Hypoglycaemia was chosen as the focus of the work because an increasing number of patients admitted to hospital also have diabetes as a secondary condition so it is becoming ever more important that nurses understand how to treat hypoglycaemia in order to take care of their patients and allow them to live better lives for longer.

 In the case study, a patient is admitted to hospital and then experiences hypoglycaemia.
 The patient’s condition deteriorates and throughout the scenario the student is given a number of choices and their decision affects the patient’s outcome.
 Technology company Daden worked closely with the BU team to create an app based on the case study that simulates the emergency.
 The software can be used on computers, immersive technology including Oculus Rift and mobile phones with virtual reality (VR) headsets to really bring the experience to life.
 The simulation was carefully created to be both accurate and realistic – the setting is based on wards at Royal Bournemouth Hospital that the student nurses have worked in and the software has replicated the same equipment used within the wards so the experience is familiar to the student nurses.